catalinestoica/lab/README.md

 ### Requirements

-- make a new package called exercise3
+- make a new package called exercise3 inside your current lab package
 - inside the previous created package, make 4 classes with the same names as the ones that are in the Class Diagram.
 Also add one more class called Main
 - take care that Sensor is an abstract class and location is inherited in subclasses too.
 Proper handle location in subclasses.